dcapwell/scala-tour/src/Higher Kind.md

 MyList's kind is * -> *.
 This is a type constructor: a 1st-order-kinded type.
 ```

-The `MyList[String]` type is a 1st-order kinded type; the type of any `MyList` is paramaterized by `A`.
+The `MyList[String]` type is a 1st-order kinded type; the type of any `MyList` is parameterized by `A`.
 Think of `MyList` as a function for types as `A => MyList[A]` so given a type `A` we can created a new type `MyList[A]`.
 So if `MyList` is a 1st-order kinded type, then what is a higher kind?
 Well, what is a higher order function?
 Its a function that accepts another function.
 So what is a higher kinded type?
-Its a type that is paramaterized by another type that is paramaterized.
+Its a type that is parameterized by another type that is parameterized.
 Lets look at a simple example of this.

 ```scala
 scala> trait Foo[A[_]]